Law of Laos: Criminal justice system

 The Ministry of Interior is the main instrument of state control and guardianship over the criminal justice system.
-Ministry of Interior police monitor both Laotians and foreign nationals who live in Laos; there is a system of informants in workplace committees and in residential areas.
-According to the United States Department of State's Country Reports on Human Rights Practices for 1993, both the party and state monitor various aspects of family and social life through neighborhood and workplace committees.
-These committees are responsible for maintaining public order and reporting "bad elements" to the police, as well as carrying out political training and disciplining employees.
+Ministry of Interior police monitor Laotians and foreign nationals who live in Laos; there is a system of informants in workplace committees and in residential areas.
+According to the United States Department of State's Country Reports on Human Rights Practices for 1993, the party and state monitor aspects of family and social life through neighborhood and workplace committees.
+These committees are responsible for maintaining public order and reporting "bad elements" to the police, and carrying out political training and disciplining employees.

-The criminal justice system is deficient in the area of legal precedent and representation.
-Trials are not held in public, although trial verdicts are publicly announced.
-Although there is some provision for appeal, it does not apply to important political cases.
+Trials are not held in public, while trial verdicts are publicly announced.
+While there is some provision for appeal, it does not apply to important political cases.
 Under the constitution, judges and prosecutors are supposed to be independent with their decisions free from outside scrutiny.
-In practice, however, the courts appear to accept recommendations of other government agencies, especially the Ministry of Interior, in making their decisions.
+In practice, the courts appear to accept recommendations of other government agencies, especially the Ministry of Interior, in making their decisions.
 Theoretically, the government provides legal counsel to the accused.
-In practice, however, defendants represent themselves without outside counsel.
+In practice, defendants represent themselves without outside counsel.

-The National Assembly enacted a criminal code and laws establishing a judiciary in November 1989 and a new constitution was adopted by the National Assembly in 1991.

 In 1992 the government launched a campaign to publicize the latter.
 The leadership claims efforts at developing a legal system with a codified body of laws and a penal code.
-However, as of mid-1994, there had been little, if any, progress in implementing the freedoms provided for in the constitution and the legal codes still had not been implemented with individuals still being held without being informed of charges or their accusers' identities.
+As of 1994, the legal codes had not been implemented with individuals being held without being informed of charges or their accusers' identities.